ropensci/fellingdater/inst/paper/paper.md

 # Future work

-In its current version the package `fellingdateR`\` was inspired by the general workflow for analyzing tree-ring datasets from wooden cultural heritage objects and constructions, made of European oak (*Quercus* sp.).
+In its current version the package `fellingdater`\` was inspired by the general workflow for analyzing tree-ring datasets from wooden cultural heritage objects and constructions, made of European oak (*Quercus* sp.).
 The sapwood data included in the current version reflect this